 Workers worried that they are not yet well enough to perform the duties outlined in their release to return to work should discuss these concerns with their doctor and attorney, and potentially seek a second opinion.

-Handling the Claim Yourself or Hiring the Wrong Attorney
+Handling the Claim Yourself or Hiring the Wrong Wilmington, DE Attorney

 While it is technically possible for injured workers to handle their own workers' compensation claims, hiring a knowledgeable workers' comp attorney can help take some of the hassle and frustration out of the process.
 Personal injury attorneys with experience handling workers' compensation cases can be extremely beneficial at any stage—from ensuring that employers are properly notified of occupational injuries and illnesses to providing advice that helps their client avoid settling too soon (before reaching maximum medical improvement).